gnyanateja/whitepanda/README.md

 </intent-filter>
 ```

-2. To create and share dynamic links that opens the link on your app, call the *createShortLink* method as shown
+3. To create and share dynamic links that opens the link on your app, call the *createShortLink* method as shown
 ```
 createShortLink(link: String, domain: String, packageName: String?, linkMessage: String, context: Context)
 params:
-link        - deepLink
-domain      - domainLink
-packageName - packageName of your project linkMessage - extra message that you want while sharing your link context     - current state of application/object
+link        - deepLink of your project domain      - domainLink of your project which you already created on the linked firebase account packageName - packageName of your project linkMessage - extra message that you want while sharing your link context     - current state of application/object